consigliere0/LaTeX-Templates/README.md

 # LaTeX Templates Collection

 A collection of curated LaTeX templates.
-We'll keep adding more; if you have any suggestions, please send an email to: EMAIL.
+We'll keep adding more; if you have any suggestions, please send an email to: lauragv2005@gmail.com
-This repository was brought to you by:
+This repository was brought to you by: Joan Salazar & Laura González.

 ## How to use
 Ideally, you will need to have *git* installed.
 If you don't have it, we advise you to look into it, as it will be useful in your career.
 If you are too stubborn and/or scared of the terminal, simply copy and paste each code to your computer...this is a judgement-free space.